-Music Education (Vocal Concentration)
+Music Education (vocal concentration)

 - 1. Repertoire a short piece demonstrating some independence of the hands - 2.
 Chorale a work in 4-part texture such as a hymn or Bach chorale - 3.
 Duet performed with another student - 4.
-Accompanying performed with another student on a major instrument - 5.
+Accompanying performed with another student on major instrument - 5.
 Harmonization melodies in major keys accompanied by I, IV, and V7 - 6.
 Sightreading elementary level - 7.
-Scales All Major and harmonic minor one octave hands together - 8.
+Scales- All Major and harmonic minor One octave hands together - 8.
 Pentascales with shifting chords chromatically ascending and descending

-Music Education (Instrumental Concentration)
+Music Education (instrumental concentration)

 - 1. Repertoire a short piece demonstrating some independence of the hands - 2.
 Duet performed with another student - 3.
-Accompanying performed with another student on a major instrument - 4.
+Accompanying performed with another student on major instrument - 4.
 Harmonization melodies in major keys accompanied by I, IV, and V7 - 5.
-Sightreading elementary level - 6.
-Scales All Major and harmonic minor one octave hands together - 7.
+Sightreading-elementary level - 6.
+Scales All Major and harmonic minor One octave hands together - 7.
 Pentascales with shifting chords chromatically ascending and descending

-Music Education (Keyboard Concentration)
+Music education (keyboard concentration)

 - 1. Chorale a work in 4-part texture by J.S.
 Bach - 2.
 Harmonization melodies in major keys accompanied by I, IV, and V7 - 3.
 Sightreading intermediate level - 4.
-Scales all major and harmonic minor- four octaves hands together - 5.
-Read two parts (tenor/bass, soprano/bass, alto/tenor, etc...) from a choral score using RH and LH simultaneously - 6.
+Scales- All Major and harmonic minor four octaves hands together - 5.
+Pentascales with shifting chords chromatically ascending and descending - 6.
+Read two parts (Tenor/Bass, Soprano/Bass, Alto/Tenor, etc.) from a choral score using RH and LH simultaneously - 7.
 Read two parts from an orchestral/instrumental score including transposing instruments using RH and LH simultaneously